 - The wrap should be snug, but not overly tight.

 - Overlap by about one-third as you move up the tree.

 - Wrap the tree’s trunk all the way to the bottom-most branches and cut the wrap.

 - Secure it at the top with a staple or small tack.

 Note: Avoid using anything that wraps around the entire trunk (i.e. twine, tape, wire ties).
 That can cause a potentially fatal girdling of the tree.
 Some people also choose to tuck the wrap back under the uppermost three or four wraps/layers and pull it taut.

 The wrap comes in a variety of different materials depending upon the brand purchased.
 The four most known types are polypropylene fabric, a paper product, corrugated cardboard, and burlap.
 Each has its own distinct advantages and disadvantages.

-This material has some stretch to it, allowing for a secure wrap and degrades over time to prevent girdling of the tree.
-One drawback to this type of wrap is it is bright white and stands out like a sore thumb in your yard before the snow flies.
+This material has some stretch to it, allowing for a secure wrap, and degrades over time to prevent girdling of the tree.
+One drawback to this type of wrap is that it’s bright white and stands out like a sore thumb in your yard before the snow flies.

 You can purchase tree wrap at home and garden centers, big box stores, and online retailers.
 Tree wrap comes in rolls, typically 3-4 inches wide and in lengths ranging from 20 to 50 feet.
 Depending on the brand and material chosen, a $10 roll may wrap a couple of smaller trees.

-There are dissenting opinions on the use of tree wrap, and whether it’s beneficial for trees or causes more problems.
-The main argument against it: If you plant trees correctly and provide proper tree care you won’t need it.
+There are dissenting opinions on the use of tree wrap and whether it’s beneficial for trees or causes more problems.
+The main argument against tree wrap: If you plant trees correctly and provide proper tree care, you won’t need it.